Chapter 7: Growing Pains

 I thought nothing of it as it just felt like I had slept wrong.
 I had felt a similar pain before and to be honest, I was adjusting to the hospital bed beautifully.
 The adjustable back on the “medical cradle” really made a difference.
 As show time crept closer, the pain had grown to an uncomfortable ache comparable to the feeling one gets when you’ve bent over for too long and instantly try to stand up.
 It was like that, but more constant.

 It continued getting worse throughout the episode of SNL.
-When the hour and a half finished, I had anticipated to sleep.
+When the hour and a half finished, I had anticipated sleeping.
 I left the television on (I preferred falling asleep to the TV then) but couldn’t even get comfortable let alone fall asleep.

 Each time I reopened them… the movie pulled me back in.
 Then it hit me.
 They probably named Bender from Futurama after Judd Nelson’s character.
 They are both badasses after all.